s-polat/LearnGerman/README.md

 - If you make a mistake, use the **Review Mistakes** button to practice only your incorrect words.
 - Use **Reset Mistakes** to clear your mistake list.
 - Return to all words with **Back to All Words**.
+- On mobile or desktop, you can install the app for a native experience.

 ## Technologies